achen120/midterm/README.md

 If the poor education situation in Baltimore is a result of high poverty, it then leads back to poor education, which falls into a vicious cycle.
 The situation thus may even become worse in the future as this may hinder the development of Baltimore.
 We need to stop this vicious cycle!

+We came up with several data questions that would guide our analysis:
+1. What data on Poverty & School Performance can we find and use?
+- Poverty Rate by Schools, School Survey Data
+2. What tools shall we use to derive the relationships between different factors?
+- VLOOKUP, linear regressions, trendlines
+3. How others perceive similar problems?
+- Supportive articles and analysis

 ### Our Solution
-For the data analysis part, we want to see how poverty related with academic Performance.
+To analyse the problem, we want to see how poverty is related with academic performance.
 By linking the High school poverty rate chart with academic performance chart published by Baltimore city schools using VLOOKUP with School name, we successfully combine all factors and poverty rate on one chart.
 Then, we find the correlation and coefficient between factors and poverty by regression data analysis.

 Chart below shows each variables’ relationship with poverty rate.
 P-value for School Performance Measure (SPM) Index is 0.017532, which is smaller than 0.05.
 Thus, SPM has relation with poverty rate.
 Since coefficient is negative, this means as poverty rate increases, academic performance become worse.